BoldGrid/boldgrid-ninja-forms/readme.txt

 * As with all our security releases, we urge all users to update to prevent any possible issues.

 = 1.2.2 In progress =
+* Bug fix:		JIRA WPB-2263	In multisite, if the site's admin email address is missing, then use the network admin email address.
 * Misc:			JIRA WPB-2256	Updated readme.txt for Tested up to: 4.6.
 * Rework:		JIRA WPB-1825	Formatting.
 * Update:		JIRA WPB-2241	Updated Ninja Forms version to 2.9.55.2.